Shed the Easy Stuff

 You don’t need all-new equipment to shed another five pounds, but a few ultralight investments can add up to huge weight savings.
 Rethink your layering and sleep systems to drop double-digits.

 What do ultralighters wear?
-Use Mike Clelland’s three-season packing list as a guide to dropping your layering system below 4 pounds.
+Use ultralight backpacker and author Mike Clelland’s three-season packing list as a guide to dropping your layering system below 4 pounds.